extrange/chanel/docs/trips/2023-04-07-japan-hiking.md

   <figcaption>The food we brought up with us.
 Ramen, freeze dried tofu (for Nicholas) and textured soy protein were overall good choices.<figcaption/>
 </figure>

+Water consumption for 2 pax:

+-   Breakfast - 1L
+-   Lunch - 1L
+-   Hiking - 2L minimum
+-   Dinner - 1L

+In total for a full day approximately 3L is required for each person.

 |       | B                        | L                                         | S           | D                                                                                                    |
 | ----- | ------------------------ | ----------------------------------------- | ----------- | ---------------------------------------------------------------------------------------------------- |
 | Day 1 | Soba Noodles @ Matsumoto | Apple ice cream                           | Wasabi Peas | Curry with soy protein, 5 pieces freeze dried tofu, cherry tomatoes, mushrooms and 5 slices of bread |